tlecoz/XGPU/README.md

-- For now, you can't have more than one VertexBufferIO or ImageTextureIO by pipeline (a VertexBufferIO is a vertexBuffer used in a ComputeShader to store data ; it may be used as input of a renderPipeline ; same for ImageTextureIO)
+- For now, you can't have more than one VertexBufferIO or ImageTextureIO by pipeline A VertexBufferIO/ImageTextureIO is a resource used in a ComputeShader to store data ; it may be used as input of a renderPipeline after being processed by a computeShader.

 - I'm (very) far from having tested every possibilities allowed by WebGPU.
-  I think I covered most of common usecases but I can't ensure that every data-structure will work as expected.